While joists, beams, and girders are structural members used to support a building, there are significant differences between them.

 There are many types of joists, such as band joists, rim joists, and I Joists.

-I-Joists are considered to be a highly efficient form of joist due to its strength to weight ratio.
+I-Joists are considered to be a highly efficient form of joist due to their strength-to-weight ratio.

 The most common types of I joists are 2x10 dimensional lumber joists and engineered wood joists.